QUICK TRAIL FACTS

 - Difficulty: challenging

-The southern trail that we did hike, which departs from Heald Pond Road, is very well marked with cairns, signs, and plastic blue tags.
+South Trail: The ~1.6-mile trail on the south side of the mountain is steeper (1,430 feet elevation gain) than the western trail.
+Departing from Heald Pond Road, it is well marked with cairns, signs, and blue tags.
 It starts off on an overgrown logging road before taking a sharp right (marked with a cairn and an arrow) into a low spruce forest interspersed with sections of loose rock.
 This trail goes steeply uphill.
-At about 1.2 miles, you see a side spur leading to an outlook.
-Shortly after that, you’ll reach the intersection with the West Trail heading down to Deer Bog.
-Go right at this point to reach the summit in .4 miles.
+At about 1.2 miles, you’ll see a side spur leading to an outlook.
+Shortly after that, you’ll reach the intersection with the West Trail heading to Deer Bog.
+Go right at this point to reach the summit in about 0.4 miles.
+This section is moderately steep, with some rock scrambling and one thankfully short part of the trail dipping precariously down an eroded bank before climbing again.

-But don’t miss the fantastic western ledges.
-You reach them by taking the West Trail about .2 miles.
-Look for a sign to the lookout on your left.
+But if you’re coming from this direction, don’t miss the fantastic western ledges!
+You reach them by taking the West Trail about 0.2 miles.
+Then look for a sign to a lookout on your left.
 If you start descending down into a forest, you’ve gone too far.

-Directions: You really need a high-clearance car to drive these long dirt logging roads.
-From Route 201 in Bingham, turn east onto Route 16.
+Directions: You might prefer a high-clearance car to drive these long dirt logging roads.
+Also, the AMC Maine Mountain Guide is really so helpful for finding these trailheads!
+I also recommend downloading Google maps and AllTrails ahead of time for navigating to these remote trailheads.
+For the south trail head: From Route 201 in Bingham, turn east onto Route 16.
 In about 5.5. miles, turn left onto the gravel Townline Road (for some reason this road is not named on Google Maps).
 Stay straight when it intersects with Dead Water Road.
 Follow Dead Water Road for about 2.2 miles, and then take a left onto Heald Pond Road.
 You’ll follow this approximately 4.5 miles to the trail head, which is marked with a sign on your right.
 Park off the side of the road.
 It’s helpful to download a map on your phone that shows these dirt roads before you leave for your hike.
-Additionally, there is a second trailhead near Deer Bog.
-I’ve marked the bog with a green pin on my map but I haven’t explored that trail yet.
+For the west trail: Turn onto Cate Hill Road from Route 201.
+This road is about a quarter-mile south of the Wyman Lake Rest Area.
+You’ll turn into a wide, open lot, with Cate Hill Road on the far left and Carney Brook Road straight ahead and slightly to the right.
+Take Carney Brook Road, it’ll be marked with a sign, and follow it straight for 4.2 miles.
+You’ll pass Chase Pond Road on your right.
+Keep going straight for another two miles, passing lesser roads.
+Look for the “Moxie Mountain Hiking .4” miles sign on the right.
+Park here and walk up the logging road 0.4 miles to another sign for “Moxie Mtn.
+West Trailhead,” indicating the start of the footpath up the mountain.